“The Redmi Pro has two camera lenses for twice the fun, all at half the price of the competition.”

 However, you can buy the Redmi Pro as an International version, with Google Play already installed.
 We definitely recommend you go with the international one if you bother to import it.
 You will also want to add Google’s own keyboard to the Redmi Pro, too, because the MIUI one is optimised for use in China, and can be confusing and awkward to use.
 Don’t worry about the rest of the phone though, it’s all in English.

-Xiaomi loads MIUI up with a lot of its own apps, ranging from the Mi smart home app, Mi Wallet for mobile payments, and quick access to its own music and video stores, to demo games and productivity apps.
-All but a few baked-in apps (such as Mi Wallet and the calendar) can be deleted, though.
+Xiaomi loads MIUI up with a lot of its own apps, ranging from the Mi smart home app, Mi Wallet for mobile payments, and quick access to its own music and video stores, to demo games and

 There are many more features hidden behind the scenes.
 Dig through the settings to find a nighttime-friendly reading mode, a work and personal mode called Second Space, a shortcut button that stays on top of all home screens called Quick Ball, and much more.
 Xiaomi’s MIUI is highly customisable, so if you don’t like what you see, it can almost certainly be altered if you’re willing to put in the time.